Brazilians Queue For Precious Water As Flood Damage Intensifies - UrduPoint

 Brazil's neighbors Uruguay and Argentina have sent rescue equipment and trained personnel.

-Celebrities were also doing their part.
-Footballer Neymar sent a plane with donations and said on Instagram he was "praying for everything to return to normal."
+Celebrities were also chipping in, with footballer Neymar sending a plane with donations.
+He said on Instagram he was "praying for everything to return to normal."

 As the calamity showed no signs of abating, weather forecasts suggested it could still get worse.

-The Inmet meteorological institute warned of possible storms in the south of Rio Grande do Sul until Wednesday, followed by rainfall in the center and north which it said would imperil the rescue effort.
+The Inmet meteorological institute warned of possible storms in the south of Rio Grande do Sul until Wednesday, followed by rainfall in the center and north which it said would imperil rescue efforts.

 According to weather agency MetSul, the flooding has "changed the map of the metropolitan region" of Porto Alegre.